-There are lands in the Churchill Meadows Character Area that are identified as a Designated Greenfield Area pursuant to the Growth Plan for the Greater Golden Horseshoe.
+There are lands in the Churchill Meadows Neighbourhood Character Area that are identified as a Designated Greenfield Area pursuant to the Growth Plan for the Greater Golden Horseshoe.

-5.6.1 Character Area policies may specify alternative density requirements, provided the total Designated Greenfield Area will achieve a minimum density of 50 residents and jobs combined per hectare.
+5.6.1 Character Area policies may specify alternative density requirements, provided the total Designated Greenfield Area will achieve a minimum density of 50 residents and jobs combined per hectare, excluding permitted environmental take-outs.